 Fast Stream Assessment Centre - if you pass the above stages you’ll be invited to attend a half day assessment centre in either London or Newcastle.
 The Fast Stream Assessment Centre (FSAC) reflects some of the key elements of a Fast Stream role and will consist of a leadership exercise, a group exercise and a written analysis exercise.
 Information is presented via an iPad tablet, alternative formats are available.
 The FSAC takes 5 hours.

-Final Selection Board - most schemes will then require a Final Selection Board (with the exception of the Generalist, Human Resources, Commercial and Finance schemes).
+Final Selection Board - most schemes will then require a Final Selection Board (with the exception of the Generalist, Human Resources, Digital, Data and Technology, Commercial and Finance schemes).
 We’ll ask you to attend this final assessment if you reach the required standard at FSAC.

 What criteria will I be assessed on during the Video Interview?